HaakenJ/ReleaseMailer/README.md

 If you would like to manually add keywords then do so in scrape.js in the matchLinks function.
 At the top of the function set: keywords["yourKeyword"] = true; for every keyword you wish to add.
 A few of my manual keywords have already been added.

+The function getKeywords() in parser.js contains an object literal of words to skip, named skipWords.
+This is necessary in order to skip certain words that are not helpful in finding a useful match.
+Words such as 'the', 'blue', 'band' etc. are included here.
+I have compiled this list manually and you may find it necessary to add more words in the future.
+When you receive an email with matches, it will tell you which words were matched.
+If you are receiving irrelevant matches using a certain keyword too often, please add it to skipWords and make a pull request to the original repo so that we can continue to build a more accurate application.